MicrosoftDocs/well-architected/well-architected/sustainability/sustainability-testing.md

 ---
-title: Deployment and testing considerations for sustainable workloads on Azure
+title: Testing considerations for sustainable workloads on Azure
-description: This design area explores deployment, testing and DevOps considerations for sustainable workloads on Azure.
+description: This design area explores testing and DevOps considerations for sustainable workloads on Azure.
 author: Zimmergren
 ms.author: tozimmergren
 ms.topic: conceptual